-Take the time to go through all the stakeholders in the company, from the box packers, to customer service, to designers, to the CEO and ask them the same questions.
+Take the time to go through all the stakeholders in the company, from the box packers, to customer service, to designers, to the CEO, and ask them the same questions.
 “Name three things….”.
-If you can deliver a majority of those “three things” everyone wins, you’re a hero and you will have a strongly lasting relationship with Company LLC for years to come.
+If you can deliver a majority of those “three things” everyone wins, you’re a hero and you will have a strong lasting relationship with Company LLC for years to come.

 Up next in How to Plan a Major eCommerce Project Series is how to On-Board a client to the project quickly, efficiently, and with a little FUN.